Home » Health Conditions » Immune System Health

 Fighting back against immune system diseases of both types can be challenging.
 Autoimmune diseases are sometimes the most difficult because there is no clear way how to convince the body to stop attacking itself, which is essentially what it does in those cases.
 With these types of immune system diseases, the patient’s symptoms must be treated, but the disease itself can not be cured.
 Rheumatoid arthritis, multiple sclerosis, and lupus are some examples of autoimmune diseases.

 The other type of immune system diseases can be fatal if they suppress lymphocyte functionality too much.
-AIDS is a good example of this.
-People who die from this immunodeficiency disease do so because their immune system becomes so weak it cannot fight off some of the most common and treatable illnesses, even the common cold.
+AIDS is a good example of this. who die from this immunodeficiency disease do so because their immune system becomes so weak it cannot fight off some of the most common and treatable illnesses, even the common cold.

 Treating Immune System Diseases